MCRen88/AI_Trade_Central/README.md

 No Commercial copying allowed

 # Make Trading profit using AI
-Help Traders Make Money Daily and Before & After earnings release/call with 1000 charts generating trading signals using machine learning.
+Help Traders Make Money Daily and Before & After earnings release/call with 1000 trading signals charts using machine learning.

 ### Indices, Sectors Sentiments
     -trade indices and sectors based on current earnings sentiment trends of companies in the sector or indices